10 Nonprofit Website Best Practices

 The best nonprofit websites are:

-A website isn’t useful if it doesn’t help visitors achieve their goals; they’ll leave just as quickly as they came.
+A website is useful if it helps visitors achieve their goals; if that doesn't happen, they’ll leave just as quickly as they came.
 Each page must do a job for your visitors.
 If you focus on your visitors with valuable and educational content for them, you'll be well on your way to achieving your goals for your website.

-Before you can engage your visitors, make sure you really know them well!
+Before you can engage your visitors, you need to really know them!
 Document your best supporters, donors, or members so you can avoid short‑sighted decisions.
 Your web design process will then be more logical and effective.

 Keep your visitors at the center of the experience by using key personas: semi‑fictional representations of your organization's ideal advocates, donors, volunteers, and other stakeholders.

-Once you know who you are trying to reach, you begin to develop useful content based on your organization’s key message platform and the supporter’s journey.
+Once you know who you're trying to reach, begin to develop useful content for them based on your organization’s key message platform and the supporter’s journey.
 The first step in content development is to make sure your brand messaging and persona profiles are ready for everyone involved in planning and creating a new website.

 Above all, content needs to be structured to meet the needs and problems of your supporter personas.
 This strategy will ensure that your website clearly and consistently communicates what it needs to and that it gets to the right audience.